 Blood passes into the leg in the arteries under pressure.
 It then permeates through the tissues of the leg to deliver oxygen and nutrients.
 This reduces its pressure and then it is then collected by the veins to pass back to the heart under low pressure.
 Transport occurs in the veins through muscle contraction in the leg and breathing in the chest to push and suck the blood up the leg respectively.
 To keep the blood moving in the right direction the veins contain one-way valves.
-It is failure of these valves that leads to varicose veins (VV).
+It is failure of these valves that leads to varicose veins.
 This means that blood can be sat in the veins when normally it should be moving back to the heart.
-With the veins engorged with blood they become prominent, dilated and elongated giving the symptoms people experience.
+With the veins engorged with blood they become prominent, dilated and elongated giving the symptoms of varicose veins that people experience.

-Can they lead to other problems?
+Can varicose veins lead to other problems?